 AND THE COMMUNITY

 Established in 2003, the program encourages participants to develop their performance abilities in acting, voice and movement, and contribute to the creation of props, sets, and costumes.
-Recent productions include Alice in Wonderland, Peter Pan, The Lion, the Witch, and the Wardrobe and Charlie and the Chocolate Factory.
+Recent productions include The Wind in the Willows, Alice in Wonderland, Peter Pan and The Lion, the Witch, and the Wardrobe.

 Students on Stage